matthewtodd/zmk-config/README.md

 mousing, and, as a vim user, escape on the home row.
 They also make all the bracket pairs much easier to remember!

-One current challenge with Focal in vim is j on my right pinky.
-I have started compensating by using arrow keys for all movement (gasp!), but that's wreaking havoc on my left thumb.
-If I can't develop the discipline, I'm considering trying [Gallium][gallium] out next.

 ![keymap][keymap]

 # Parts